-(a) The Union and the Employer desire every employee to be familiar with the provision of this agreement and the rights and obligations under it and will include the location of the nearest union

-(b) A final collective agreement including all changes made will be signed by parties within three months after ratification.

-(1) The Union will submit to the Employer a draft for proofing within one month of ratification;

-(2) The Employer will submit to the Union all its amendments to the draft within one month of receiving the draft from the Union.
+- (a) The Union and the Employer desire every employee to be familiar with the provision of this agreement and the rights and obligations under it and will include the location of the nearest union office and the name of the steward, such information to be provided by the Union and updated as necessary from time to time.
+For this reason, the agreement will be copied and distributed to all employees.
+The parties will share equally the cost of copying the agreement. - (b) A final collective agreement including all changes made will be signed by parties within three months after ratification. - (1) The Union will submit to the Employer a draft for proofing within one month of ratification; - (2) The Employer will submit to the Union all its amendments to the draft within one month of receiving the draft from the Union.